armican/debearsivi.github.io/_posts/2018-07-31-31-Temmuz-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/fdutVvavdsbMZvwAjlvghScMgOkVHUgceCHjSCORPso.jpg?s=2228662b18915f12d1092d7c4ed87998 frameborder=0>
 - entry_name: |
-    Virtually all of the “tough guys” you see on TV and movies were theater majors in college.
-  entry_id: 931gjq
-  entry_content: |
-    null
-- entry_name: |
     I was a drug addict for years...
 I’m not anymore!
   entry_id: 9303s9
   entry_content: |